One Direction: This Is Us

-One Direction: This Is Us is a 2013 documentary concert film about four parts English and one part-Irish boy band One Direction.
+One Direction: This Is Us is a 2013 documentary concert film about English-Irish boy band One Direction.
 It opened in the United Kingdom on 29 August 2013.
 It also opened a day later in the United States.
 The film follows the group on their Take Me Home Tour.
 It was a commercial success and grossed $68 million worldwide.

 Plot

-Billed as an intimate all-access look at life on the road for the global music phenomenon, This Is Us follows the lives of the five members of the boy band, One Direction.
-One Direction was first put into a group on the X Factor in 2010.
+Billed as an intimate all-access look at life on the road for the global music phenomenon, This Is Us follows the lives of the five members of the boy band, One Direction, who rose to fame on the X Factor in 2010, containing the members of Niall Horan, Zayn Malik, Louis Tomlinson, Liam Payne & Harry Styles.
 This Is Us contains live concert footage from One Direction's Take Me Home Tour at London's O2 Arena, and footage from their lives pre- and post-X Factor appearance, and gives insight into the preparation for their concerts and ultimately what it is like to be One Direction.

 The film features appearances from acclaimed director Martin Scorsese and his daughter Francesca, comedian Chris Rock, and footballer Cristiano Ronaldo.